-How Long Does It Take to Buy And Implement A New HRIS
+How Long Does It Take To Buy And Implement A New HRIS System

 Timing can be everything when trying to transition to a new HRIS.
 One question that we get a lot is “Do I have enough time to go through this HRIS buying process?”